Cypher1/cypher1.github.io/src/contact.md

 # Contact

-Feel free to give me a ping if you need a hand, have an idea you want to discuss or find a post I can improve on.
+Feel free to write me an email [here](mailto:joshua.pratt+blog@bigpond.com) if you need a hand, have an idea you want to discuss or find a post I can improve on.

 <img class="center circle-image" width="20%" src="./imgs/avatar.png"/>